-In connection with Credit Agreement, the Company incurred \$2,377 of deferred financing costs.
-These costs are included in other assets in the accompanying consolidated balance sheets.
-The costs are deferred and amortized over the terms of the components of the Credit Agreement ranging up to six years.
+In connection with the Senior Secured Credit Facility, the Company incurred \$745 of deferred financing costs.
+These costs are offset against long-term debt in the consolidated balance sheets.
+The costs are deferred and amortized over a five year term.

 Amortization of these costs is charged to interest expense in the accompanying consolidated statements of income and comprehensive income using the straight-line method.
-The amortization using the straight-line method is not materially different from amortization calculated using the effective interest method.
-Deferred Financing costs net of accumulated amortization were \$1,388 as of December 31, 2015.
+Deferred financing costs net of accumulated amortization were \$720 as of December 31, 2016.

+In connection with Prior Credit Agreement, the Company incurred \$2,377 of deferred financing costs.
+Accumulated amortization of these fees amounted to \$1,325 as of October 28, 2016, when the existing debt was paid.
+The net deferred financing fees for the Prior Credit Agreement of \$1,052 were written off to interest expense as of the date of the refinance.